maximemulder/Lif/README.md

 This is an interpreter for Lif, a small dynamically typed imperative programming language.

+## Disclaimer

-DISCLAIMER: Most of this code was written a few years ago when I was a beginner in both Rust and interpreters.
+A lot of this project was written a few years ago when I was a beginner in both Rust and interpreters.
 Although I have done some significant refactoring, many designs are still far from optimal.
 In the long term, I would like to evolve this project and explore gradual typing with optional compilation using static evaluation.
 However, I think I will be prioritizing [Clam](https://github.com/MaximeMulder/clam) in the short and medium terms.

+## How to build

+This interpreter is written in Rust, you can download the compiler and tools for the language [here](https://www.rust-lang.org/).
+Once installed, you need to switch to Rust nightly using the command `rustup default nightly`.
+Finally, you can use the command `cargo build` in the project root directory to build the program.

+## How to run

+In order to run a Lif program, you must first write the code in a text file.
+Then, you can use this interpreter by providing the file path as a command line argument.

 ## Features

 Lif features classic dynamic and object-oriented features that are listed here.
-More examples can be found in the `examples` directory.
+More examples can be found in the `samples` directory, which is the directory used for tests.

 ### Classes

-Lif is a class-based object-oriented programming language where everything is an object.
-Classes are declared using the keyword `class` and methods can access the receiver object using their first parameter.
-Lif also implements single inheritance.
+Lif is a class-based object-oriented programming language.
+Everything is an object and methods can access their receiver using the `self` keyword.
+Lif also supports single inheritance.

 ```
 class Counter {
-    function increment(self) {
+    function increment() {
         self.i += 1;
     }
 }

 class ResetCounter : Counter {
-    function reset(self) {
+    function reset() {
         self.i = 0;
     }
 }